libAtoms/QUIP/Tools/quippy/doc/tutorial.rst

    Converged after step 4
    Goodbye from minim()

-:meth:`~MetaPotential.minim` overwrites the original atoms object with the new positions and lattice coordinates, so we can check the lattice properties of the minimised configuration::
+:meth:`~Potential.minim` overwrites the original atoms object with the new positions and lattice coordinates, so we can check the lattice properties of the minimised configuration::